yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       The location is
       derived using the :term:`DEPLOY_DIR_IMAGE`
       and :term:`IMAGE_NAME` variables.
 You can find
-      information on how the image is created in the ":ref:`image-generation-dev-environment`" section in the Yocto Project Overview and Concepts Manual.
+      information on how the image is created in the ":ref:`overview-manual/overview-manual-concepts:image generation`" section in the Yocto Project Overview and Concepts Manual.

    :term:`IMAGE_NAME`